A Theoretical Survey on Foundation Models: Interpreting Inference Capabilities of Foundation Models

 where $|C|$ denotes the length of the demonstration examples.
 Their analysis utilizes the structure of the context window to formulate a Markov chain over the prompt sequence and derive an upper bound for its mixing time.

 Another significant line of research employs statistical learning theory techniques, including covering numbers, PAC-Bayes arguments, and algorithm stability \cite{bai2024transformers, lintransformers, zhang2023and, li2023transformers}.
 Specifically, \cite{bai2024transformers} and \cite{lintransformers} utilize chaining arguments with covering numbers to derive generalization bounds.
 In \cite{bai2024transformers}, the authors employ standard uniform concentration analysis via covering numbers to establish an excess risk guarantee.
-Specifically, they consider embedding dimensions $D$, the number of layers $L$, the number of attention heads $M$, feedforward width $D'$, and the norm of parameters $\|\theta\|\leq B$.
+Specifically, their technique adopts the chaining-based proof framework detailed in Theorem \ref{theorem_chaining} of Section \ref{sec. preliminary}.
+They investigate key architectural parameters, including embedding dimensions $D$, the number of layers $L$, the number of attention heads $M$, feedforward width $D'$, and the norm of parameters $\|\theta\|\leq B$.
 Furthermore, they explore the use of $T$ prompts where each has $|C_{n+1}|=n+1$ in-context examples for pretraining, leading to the derivation of the following excess risk bound:

 \begin{theorem}(Excess risk of Pretraining \cite{bai2024transformers}) .
 With probability at least $1 - \delta$ over the pretraining instances, the ERM solution $\hat{\theta}$ to satisfies

 Furthermore, regarding sparse linear models such as LASSO, under certain conditions, it can be demonstrated that with probability at least $1-\delta$ over the training instances, the solution $\hat{\theta}$ of the ERM problem, with input $x\in\mathbb{R}^d$, possessing $L=\mathcal{O}(1+d/n)$ layers, $M=2$ attention heads, $D^\prime=2d$, and $\sigma$ represents the standard deviation of the labels $y$ in the Gaussian prior of the in-context data distribution, ultimately achieves a smaller excess ICL risk, i.e.,